The JAMCO Group constantly undertakes to respect the human rights of all persons in its business.

 The JAMCO Group is continuously working to create employment opportunities and promote the active participation of people with disabilities.

 Each Group company strives to create a work environment in which people with disabilities can work together in comfort.
-We are also actively promoting employment at Orange JAMCO Corporation (100% owned by our company; 32 employees as of March 2024), a special subsidiary established in 1999 that is entrusted with auxiliary work within factories.
-The employment rate of people with disabilities is 3.2% (as of March 2024), well above the legally required rate of 2.3%.
+We are also actively promoting employment at Orange JAMCO Corporation (100% owned by our company; 32 employees as of March 2025), a special subsidiary established in 1999 that is entrusted with auxiliary work within factories.
+The employment rate of people with disabilities is 3.3% (as of March 2025), well above the legally required rate of 2.5%.

 We will continue our efforts to promote the abilities of those with disabilities and increase their motivation to work.

-We consider human resources development the foundation that contributes to realizing our Management Philosophy and sustainable corporate growth, and we are setting down implementation structures, descriptions, etc., for the education and training that are the key policies for said development in our internal regulations and methodically carry out same.
+We consider human resource development the foundation that contributes to realizing our Management Philosophy and sustainable corporate growth, and we are setting down implementation structures, descriptions, etc., for the education and training that are the key policies for said development in our internal regulations and methodically carry out same.

 Having made “work through the aviation industry to supply high value-added products and services harnessing rich technical expertise” one of our basic principles of management, JAMCO provides products and services that meet customers’ needs while making ensuring flight safety and enhancing quality our top priority.
 Honest and fair ethics, specialized and sophisticated knowledge, skill, and ability, and extensive experience are required of human resources that support and realize this.
 In recent times, there have been concerns such as responding to new risks and creating new business opportunities through such as alterations in industrial structures and advances in digital technologies, and a need has also arisen for human resources capable of responding to such concerns as well.
 To systematically and continually develop such human resources as these, we are establishing and operating education and training systems, promoting human resource development while reevaluating the substance of such systems as required and as appropriate.